ellucianEthos/course-catalog-demo/README.md

 ## Notes about the code

 A basic knowledge of React and/or web apps will be helpful understanding the code.
+The app is built from the Create React App tool (https://github.com/facebook/create-react-app) and uses Material UI component library (https://www.material-ui.com).

-TBD
+The design of the app does not reflect what a production application should look like.
+It is not a reference implementation.
+It is meant to illustrate how api calls can be made to Ethos Integration and do something useful.